Ike Caveney

 James Christopher "Ike" Caveney (December 10, 1894 – July 6, 1949) was a Major League Baseball shortstop who played for the Cincinnati Reds from 1922 to 1925.
 He later became the player-manager for the San Francisco Seals of the Pacific Coast League from 1932 to 1934.

 Early life

 Caveney was raised in San Francisco.
-He was educated at Columbia Park Grammar School.
-There he began playing baseball and also was a member of the first Australian rules football ("Field Ball") team in America.
-Representing the United States in both baseball and Australian football on several occasions he toured Australia, New Zealand and Canada as a junior player in both sports.
-He was to go on to coach the touring junior baseball team and Australian rules football at several San Francisco schools.
+Later in life, he went on to coach the touring junior baseball team and Australian rules football at several San Francisco schools.

 Playing career

 Caveney began his playing career in 1914 and became the starting shortstop for the San Francisco Seals from 1918 to 1921.
 In 1922, he was part of a new left side of the infield for the Cincinnati Reds.
 His best season was 1923 when he had a .277 batting average and was one of the top defensive shortstops in the National League.
 Injuries forced him to quit at the end of 1925.

 In 1926, he returned to the Pacific Coast League playing for the Oakland Oaks for a partial season and a full season in 1927.
 In 1928, he was traded to the San Francisco Seals where he played until 1934.